May 21st, 2019

 So, how do you go about choosing a Coach?

 Most Coaches will offer an initial complimentary call to get to know you and determine fit.
-This needs to be the right fit for them, just as it is for you.
+The relationship needs to be the right fit for them, just as it is for you.

 - Take the time to ask them questions.
-Any and all.
 No question is a dumb question and make sure the connection FEELS good for you.

 - Check their website (if they have one) for any reviews and if not, ask if they have references they can offer.